 Awards speech from Kristina Miller, HAU Chair

-In 2020, the Herschel Alumnae Union received 5 nominations for the Caroline Herschel Award.
-The judges scoring came in very close, and although the final decision was a difficult one, in the end, the overwhelming choice made was, Joan Smith.
+In 2017, the Herschel Alumnae Union received 14 nominations for the Caroline Herschel Award.
+The selection committee reviewed each and every nomination thoroughly and although the decision was a difficult one, in the end, the overwhelming choice made was, Nicky Newton-King.